Shantou Yuhuai Senior High School

 Shantou Yuhuai Senior High School (汕头市聿怀中学 Pinyin:Yuhuai Zhongxue) was founded in 1877 in Shantou, Guangdong, China.
-It has over 130 years of history, which is one of the oldest schools in Shantou.
+It has over 130 years of history, making it one of the oldest schools in Shantou.
 The school once named as No.3 Senior High School and Dongfanghong Senior High School.

 Introduction

 Shantou Yuhuai Senior High School is one of the national demonstration senior high schools in Guangdong, and it is also one of the Provincial level key secondary schools.
 The school has two campuses, 60 teaching classes, more than 210 teachers and more than 3600 students.